--package(pkg)
+-package (pkg)

 This option causes the installed package (pkg) to be exposed.
-The package (pkg) can be specified in full with its version number (e.g. network-1.0) or the version number can be omitted if there is only one version of the package installed.
-If there are multiple versions of (pkg) installed and -hide-all-packages (page 144) was not specified, then all other versions will become hidden. -package (page 165) supports thinning and renaming described in Thinning and renaming modules (page 146).
+The package (pkg) can be specified in full with its version number (e.g. network-1.0) or the version number can be omitted in which case GHC will automatically expose the latest non-broken version from the installed versions of the package.